BEGINNING TO RUN: The Wisdom of Bill Bowerman

 Less recognized is Bowerman’s contribution to the running boom that continues today.
 Before there was Dr. Ken Cooper, before there was Jim Fixx, before there was Dr. George Sheehan, there was this Oregon coach teaching the “Eugene Housewives” how to jog.
 Beginning runners!
 In collaboration with Dr. W. E. Harris, Bowerman published a 20-page booklet titled Jogging that, expanded, eventually became a best-selling book with the same name.

-From an autographed copy I recently offered on eBay, here is what Bowerman had to say in 1966 about the then new sport of jogging.
+Looking back to my genius mentor, here is what Bowerman had to say in 1966 about the then new sport of jogging.